Overall Score 7 Represents average audio ecosystem compatibility score.

 less than that of Jabra Evolve2 Buds by 5 hours

 .
-Every time you recharge your device, they get a little less listening time.
-The effect is not noticeable at first, but over time, your wireless earbuds will have shorter listening time.
+Each time you recharge your earbuds, they get a little less listening time.
+The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.

-This is given by the vendor, and Jabra Evolve2 Buds's case is said to have a full charge of 21 hours.
-A charging case with a longer battery life enables you to recharge your earbuds on the go many times before recharging the case itself.
+This is given by the manufacturer, and the Jabra Evolve2 Buds's case has a charge of 21 hours.
+A charging case with more battery hours enables you to recharge your earbuds on the go many times before having to recharge the case itself.

 Nothing Ear 1's charging case has a battery life of 29 hours,